wtct-hungary/UnityVision-iOS/README.md

 ### Requirements:

-The example project in this repository was created using Unity 2018.2.0f2.
-The plugin was tested using Unity 2018.1.0f2.
-The plugin should work with Unity 2017 as well, however this was never confirmed.
-While Core-ML only runs on iOS 11.0, ARKit 1.5 requires iOS 11.3.
-The plugin requires a Metal Graphics API enabled device to run on.
+The plugin was tested using Unity 2018.1.0f2, but it should work with Unity 2017 as well, however this was never confirmed.
+Using Core-ML requires iOS 11.0 or above.

 ### Follow the steps below to integrate the plugin to your Unity project: